Agents

 AI Provider Resolution

-Same as chats — the agent resolves its AI provider by aiProviderId.
+The agent resolves its AI provider by ai_provider_id.
 The provider's secret is decrypted and used to authenticate with the upstream model API.
-If model is not set on the agent, the provider's defaultModel is used.
+If model is not set on the agent, the provider's default_model is used.
+See AI Providers.

 Tool Choice